 - Gathering space: There will be gathering space at either end of the crossing.
 In addition, the city will coordinate with adjacent private development to provide additional public space.

-- Vertical connections: There will be one mid-crossing public access point with an elevator and stairway.
+- Vertical connections: There will be two public access points at 112th and 116th Avenues NE with an elevator and stairway.

 -